TheBenGregory/TheBenGregory/README.md

 <!-- [![Linkedin](https://img.shields.io/linkedin) LinkedIn](https://www.linkedin.com/BGMakesItHappen) -->

-<p align="left">I am a full-stack developer enrolled in Nashville Software School Cohort #50 and have been building my skills in JavaScript, React, and HTML.
-I am a graduate of the Nashville Software School Full-Stack/Python and Django bootcamp.
-I live in Middle TN and enjoy being outdoors, hiking, and exploring national parks.
+<p align="left">I am a full-stack developer and graduate of Nashville Software School's Full-Stack Python and Django bootcamp (Cohort #50), with over four years of hands-on experience building, deploying, and maintenancing on-premise, VM, and cloud machines for SaaS companies.

-I have long been interested in computers and coding and over the years have built a handful of webpages for myself.
-In my free time I tinker with my 3d printer and work on personal dev projects.

-I am currently learning about automated testing, virtual machine operation, and cloud computing.</p>
+My experience spans JavaScript, React, HTML/CSS, Python, Django, RESTful APIs, SQL, and tools like Jira, Confluence, and PowerBI.
+I've honed my skills in SaaS integrations, data migrations, and customer-facing troubleshooting at companies like Imprivata, while contributing to Linux-based products and leading process improvements using Lean principles.

+A lifelong tinkerer, I've evolved from crafting personal webpages to developing full apps.
+In my downtime, I still geek out over my 3D printer for custom prototypes and dive into personal dev experiments that blend code with real-world utility.

+Currently, I'm deepening my DevOps toolkit with Kubernetes orchestration, Ansible automation, and advanced cloud computing on platforms like AWS, alongside refining automated testing strategies to build more resilient systems.
+Always up for collaborating on innovative projects that make tech more accessible and efficient.</p>

 ---